youyanggu/covid19_projections/about.md

 [April 20](https://twitter.com/youyanggu/status/1252104719549362176)<br>
 [April 12](https://twitter.com/youyanggu/status/1249243436881829888)

 Below, you can find a comparison of our past projections (C19Pro) with IHME for the US, New York, New Jersey, and California, some of the most heavily impacted regions.
-[Click here](/model-comparison-ihme) to view more comparison plots.
+You can find comparisons of late May projections in the [Historical Performance](#late-may-projections) section.
+[Click here](/model-comparison-ihme) to view additional comparison plots.

 {% include iframe_ihme_comparison_daily_filt.html %}